aunnnn/whatithink/content/posts/hesistate-choose-productive-beliefs.md

 date = "2019-05-04T10:15:00+00:00"
 slug = ""
 tags = []
-title = "Hesistate?
-Choose productive beliefs"
+title = "Ddopt a productive belief."

 +++
 When there's a thing you're unsure about its scientific facts, choose one that is productive for you.
 One that gets you optimal results.